rrhan0/LibraryApplication/README.md

 **Phase 4: Task 2**
 - I will test and design my Library class to be robust
+- addBook, removeBook, listBook, openBook, and updateBook have been made robust

 **Phase 4: Task 3**
 - My UML diagram appears to be very simple without a lot of associations between classes.
 This is probably because my